beanvalidation/beanvalidation.org/proposals/BVAL-238.md

 - implementors of v1 won't support v1.1 APIs (acceptable change I'd venture)
 - containers compatible with v1.1 should call `close()`
 - users should call `close()`, though we cannot mandate it

+> Another idea would be to change the contract of ConstraintValidatorFactory and make it completely responsible for
+> the lifecycle of validator instances:

+    public interface ConstraintValidatorFactory {

+        <T extends ConstraintValidator<?,?>> T getInstance(Annotation constraint, Class<T> key);

+    }

+> By passing the constraint the factory would have all required information for creating and initializing validators.
+> It could take care for the lifecycle and enforce the constraints required by the programing model (in case of CDI
+> for instance a CDI-aware factory would ensure that no singleton-scoped beans are validators etc.).
+It could also
+> cache validators per annotation and dispose validators when applicable.
+>
+> BV providers must not keep references to validators in order to not interfere with the lifecycle management of the
+> factory, i.e. they must invoke getInstance() whenever they need a validator.
+>
+> Emmanuel raised concerns about this due to tying the `getInstance()` and `initialize()` contracts together.
+>
+> Gunnar Morling, 31 October 2011

 ### Should we support JSR @Inject rather than CDI?